Kubernetes Deployment

 - gateway.mycompany.com

-helm install dvara charts/dvara/ -f production-values.yaml
+helm install dvara charts/meridian/ -f production-values.yaml

 Enterprise with MCP Proxy

-Deploy the gateway with the MCP proxy for agent tool governance:
+Deploy the gateway with the MCP Proxy for agent tool governance:

 # enterprise-mcp-values.yaml